Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 • Any amount of any controlled substance.

-The penalties for a third-degree felony in Florida include up to a $5,000 fine and up to five years in prison.
+A conviction for a for a third-degree felony in Florida carries up to a $5,000 fine and up to five years in prison.

-Grand Theft in the Second Degree – A defendant can face a second-degree felony for grand theft if the possession or property allegedly stolen was valued between $20,000 and $100,000, or if it included:
+• Grand Theft in the Second Degree –A defendant faces a second-degree felony for grand theft if the possession or property allegedly stolen was valued between $20,000 and $100,000, or if it included any of the following:

 • Cargo entering interstate or intrastate commerce worth less than $50,000;

-The penalties for a second-degree felony in Florida include up to a $10,000 fine and up to 15 years in prison.
+A conviction for a second-degree felony in Florida carries up to a $10,000 fine and up to 15 years in prison.

-Grand Theft in the First Degree – A defendant can face a first-degree felony for grand theft if the possession or property allegedly stolen was valued over $10,000, or if it included:
+• Grand Theft in the First Degree – A defendant faces a first-degree felony for grand theft if the possession or property allegedly stolen was valued over $100,000, or if it included any of the following:

 • Cargo entering interstate or intrastate commerce worth $50,000 or more; or

-• a motor vehicle was used to damage property, or
+• used a motor vehicle to damage property, or

-The penalties for a first-degree felony in Florida include up to a $10,000 fine and up to 30 years in prison.
+A conviction for a first-degree felony in Florida carries up to a $10,000 fine and up to 30 years in prison.

-In addition to the Statute’s penalties, a grand theft conviction can cause long-term complications to your personal and professional life.
-Getting convicted of grand theft is a major red flag to potential employers, especially in a field where you are trusted with anything valuable — cash, equipment or otherwise.
-Once you finish serving time for a grand theft conviction, it may be extremely difficult to find any job.
+In addition to the statutory penalties, a grand theft conviction can cause long-term complications to your personal and professional life.
+Getting convicted of grand theft is a major red flag to potential employers, especially in a field where you are trusted with anything valuable — cash, equipment, or otherwise.
+Even after you have finished serving a sentence for grand theft, it may be extremely difficult to find any job.

 These are serious penalties.
 Do not be caught unprepared with your defense.
 A criminal defense attorney in Tallahassee can help you fight the charges.